foomo/gocontentful/docs/04-api-reference.md

 (vo *CfPerson) UpdateEntry(cc *ContentfulClient) (err error)
 ```

+First upserts the entry and then it publishes it only if it was already published before upserting.
+The rationale is to respect the publishing status of entries and prevent unexpected go-live of content.
-Shortcut function that upserts and publishes the entry.
-Note that before calling this you will need to retrieve the
-entry with one of the Manage\* functions above to acquire the Sys object that contains the version information.
-Otherwise
+Note that before calling this you will need to retrieve theentry with one of the Manage\* functions above to acquire the Sys object that contains the version information.
-the API call will fail with a "Version mismatch" error.
+Otherwise the API call will fail with a "Version mismatch" error.
 Using this shortcut function avoids retrieving the entry twice.

 ```go
 (vo *CfPerson) DeleteEntry(cc *ContentfulClient) (err error)